 Flat roofs are a staple of contemporary residential architecture.
-They can provide homeowners with additional outdoor living space or amenities like a rooftop garden.
-But it isn’t always easy to find home insurance for flat roofs, especially when you need to make sure the insurance covers roof leaks.
+They can provide homeowners additional outdoor living space or amenities like a rooftop garden.
+But it isn’t always easy to find home insurance for flat roofs, especially when you must ensure the insurance covers roof leaks.

-Despite their growing popularity, homebuyers are hesitant to purchase properties with flat roofs.
-They’re also reluctant to build additions to their homes that include flat roofs.
+Despite their growing popularity, homebuyers hesitate to purchase properties with flat roofs.
+They’re also reluctant to build home additions that include flat roofs.
 Why?
-They’re worried that their home insurance policy won’t cover it or they’ll see a significant rise in premiums.
+They’re worried that their home insurance policy won’t cover it, or they’ll see a significant rise in premiums.

 Flat roofs do present a challenge, but not an impossible one.
 Here’s everything you need to know about them.